 \section{Introduction}

 Dynamical system modeling is fundamental across many scientific disciplines, from synoptic meteorology to electric power grids.
 While forward modeling, which predicts system evolution from initial states, has received extensive attention, many practical problems in system dynamics, such as parameter identification, are framed as inverse problems, where inherent properties are deduced from observed behaviors~\citep{book1-inverse}.
-For systems with complex dynamics, such inference becomes particularly challenging due to the non-uniqueness of solutions, which is also referred to as \textit{parameter non-identifiability}, where multiple parameter sets can produce identical system behaviors~\citep{book1-inverse,Lederman2021}.
+For systems with complex dynamics, such inference becomes particularly challenging due to the non-uniqueness of solutions, which is also a manifestation of parameter non-identifiability, where different parameter combinations can produce identical system behaviors~\citep{book1-inverse,Lederman2021}.

 The modern power system presents a compelling case for studying the inverse problem in system dynamics.
-Driven by clean energy initiatives, electric power grids are undergoing unprecedented transformation through the widespread integration of renewable energy generation, as well as emerging electrical loads such as electric vehicles and grid-interactive buildings~\citep{World-Energy,van2025demand,powell2022charging}.
+Electric power grids are evolving with the integration of emerging and flexible loads, including data centers, electrified transportation, and buildings, as well as the widespread adoption of power electronic devices~\citep{World-Energy,van2025demand,powell2022charging}.
 This evolution has dramatically increased the complexity and uncertainty of power system dynamics.
 Electrical loads, constituting a fundamental component of power systems, are characterized by their numerous quantities, spatial dispersion, and heterogeneity~\citep{jacob2024real}.
 Accurate load modeling is crucial for analyzing contingencies and stability in large-scale power systems while presenting unique challenges~\citep{Dynamic-Performance}.
-Load aggregation addresses this challenge by consolidating various individual power loads into an equivalent model, reducing computational complexity yet preserving essential behavioral characteristics.
+Load aggregation addresses issues with the aggregating numerous end user load devices by consolidating various individual power loads into an equivalent model, reducing computational complexity yet preserving essential behavioral characteristics.
 The composite load model (CLM) represents a class of component-based aggregated models that categorizes individual end user load devices into several component groups based on their electrical characteristics~\citep{load-review}.
 Nevertheless, the CLM operates as a gray box model with specified structure but unknown parameters.